 Depression.
 Mounting evidence suggests that depression has physiological effects that impair the heart and that it contributes to destructive behaviors, such as weight gain, smoking, or alcohol abuse.

-In one study, those who scored highest on a depression test had about twice the risk of high blood pressure as those with the lowest score.
+In one study, those who scored the highest on a depression test had about twice the risk of high blood pressure as those with the lowest score.

 This link was particularly strong in African Americans.
 Depression was the strongest risk factor in this group.